 Indeed, even with its annual fee factored in, you’ll likely earn more per year in ongoing rewards with the Venture card thanks to its 2-mile-per-dollar rewards rate on all purchases.

-Let’s crunch the numbers: Based on the average person’s spending habits, you stand to earn around $223 in rewards in your second year as a Venture cardholder (2 miles per dollar earned on a $15,900 per year spend, minus the annual fee).
-With the VentureOne, you’d only earn about $198 on the same spend.
+Let’s crunch the numbers: Based on the average person’s spending habits, you stand to earn around $455 in rewards in a year as a Venture cardholder over your first three years with the card (2 miles per dollar earned on a $15,900 per year spend, minus the annual fee).
+With the VentureOne, you’d only earn about $293 on the same spend.

 On the other hand, the Venture card does not offer an introductory APR on purchases.
 Because of this, the VentureOne card may be a better option if you plan to carry a card balance on purchases during the first 12 months.